joshcodes42/joshcodes42/README.md

 For me, it's optimizing lightweight and energy-efficient ML models to their fullest extent possible.
 Let's save lives AND the environment!

 I'm currently working on [Biscuit-Public](https://github.com/joshcodes42/Biscuit-Public).
 Some details:
-- It's a distributed training/inference platform.
+- It should (hopefully) replace all your expensive API calls.
 - In its first waves, it'll be available to primarily student researchers and small businesses.
-- It's astronomical.
-But I can't spoil too much yet, so keep in touch if you're intrigued!
+- I think the concept's super cool and disruptive, but I can't spoil too much right now.
+Keep in touch if you're intrigued~

 For any inquiries, please email me @ joshcodes42@gmail.com !

 > I am wonderful, I deserve to be wonderful, and I contain multitudes.
->
-\- Stephen King, _If It Bleeds_
+> — Stephen King, _If It Bleeds_